sorrowless/ansible_openvpn/README.md

 # times it will be used as a name of client to create certificate for.
 # Default clients list is empty
 clients: []
+# Prefix for fetched to local host certificate name.
+Empty by default
+cert_prefix: ""
+# List of additional configs to add to server configuration.
+One config line
+# per list element, like ['tun-mtu 1420', 'topology subnet',
+# 'explicit-exit-notify 1']
+additional_configs: []
 ```

 #### Dependencies